Clemency for Emmanuel “Manny” Mendoza

 Dear The Honorable Governor Edmund G. Brown Jr.,

 During my time in prison, I have been trying to better myself and do good.
 I am currently obtaining my G.E.D.
 Once I complete this, I will be enrolling in college courses or vocational classes in welding.
 I am also signed up in the following programs; alternative to violence, alcoholics anonymous, narcotics anonymous, and lifers group.
 I have received milestones for high test scores in school.
 I am doing everything within my power to better myself, in any way possible, and prepare myself for the day of my release.
 All I am asking for is a second chance at life.
 I have a wonderful family who is waiting for me and wants me to succeed.
 I want to be in my children’s lives and assure them that they can be anything they want to be with hard work.
 I want to stop this cycle of kids coming to prison.
 It is my hope to reach as many youth as possible.
 I would like to help other troubled youth and share my experience with them in hopes it will help them to be positive role models to their peers and not get caught up with the wrong crowds.
 I often wonder if I had someone with similar circumstances as me talk to me as a youth, if it may have helped me understand that the life I was living was in no way cool and I would not gain from it.
 I also want to give back to the community.
 My wife and I have currently started a non profit organization to provide children with incarcerated parents with school supplies, birthday presents, and Christmas presents to show them they are not forgotten.
 I believe, if given a chance, I can do many positive things in the community and be a productive, successful law abiding citizen.
 I just need a second chance to show people that I am not the same kid I was, but I am a grown man ready to redeem himself and move forward with life.
+Although I am doing all it takes to become a better man, none of this takes away that fact that a life was taken, I relive that very moment everyday and wish I could have done more to stop this tragic event from taking place.
 Thank you for your time, I appreciate everyone who took the time to read this.

 Today: Christina is counting on you